-When it pertains to essential oils, after some research and reading we decided to reference this article we come across on the National Association for Holisitic Aromatherapy’s website.
+When it pertains to essential oils, after some research and reading we decided to reference this article we came across on the National Association for Holisitic Aromatherapy’s website.

-Question 3 - What Skin Care Products Are Best for Anti-Aging?
+Question 3 - What Are The Best Anti-Aging Skincare Products?

 One of the most common skincare concerns that people raise is given to us by our own mortality.
 Time can be a cruel mistress on the skin, but there are plenty of over-the-counter products that may help.
 First, you’ll want to consider a trio of products to help keep these three points in mind:

 -Protection: The biggest issue with aging of skin is often its exposure to the sun.
 Many experts have recommended sun protection for anti-aging.
 Choose a sunscreen with a sun protection rating of 30 or more.

 -Moisturize: To keep your skin hydrated.
 Choosing a moisturizer based on your skin’s type is essential.
 Depending on your age, or if your skin is more dry or oily, you may want either an oil-based or water-based moisturizer.
 Get to know your skin, perform “patch tests” on every product, and know what’s inside.